chrysn/aiocoap/README.rst

 -----------

 aiocoap tries to stay close to PEP8_ recommendations and general best practice, and should thus be easy to contribute to.
-Unit tests are implemented in the ``./tests/`` directory and easiest run using ``./setup.py test``; complete test coverage is aimed for, but not yet complete (and might never be, as the error handling for pathological network partners is hard to trigger with a library designed not to misbehave).

 Documentation is built using sphinx_ with ``./setup.py build_sphinx``; hacks
 used there are described in ``./doc/README.doc``.